microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryRoles/Identity.DirectoryRoles/docs/v1.0-beta/New-MgDirectoryRole.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphDirectoryRole>: Represents an Azure Active Directory object.
+BODYPARAMETER <IMicrosoftGraphDirectoryRole1>: Represents an Azure Active Directory object.
 The directoryObject type is the base type for many other directory entity types.
   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.
   - `[Description <String>]`: The description for the directory role.
 Read-only.